 Among mammals, typically larger means longer living, however, with dogs the opposite usually seems to be true.
 Ultimately, large dog breeds age more quickly, and their lifespan is typically shorter than small dog breeds.

-Depending on the sources of research, there are varying thoughts on which dog breeds live the longest, however, it seems that some agreement exists.
-Much of this agreement exists in findings involving multiple dog breeds having the same or very similar life expectancies.
+Depending on the sources of research, dog breed life expectancies can vary; however, it seems that some agreement exists, in that multiple dog breeds having the same or very similar life expectancies.
 Another agreement is that mixed breed dogs tend to live longer than pure breeds.
-This article counts down the top ten longest living pure dog breeds, with the inclusion of dual breeds, in the #6 and #7 spots.
+Here we count down the top ten longest living pure dog breeds, with the inclusion of dual breeds, in the #6 and #7 spots.

 In the #10 spot, we find the Beagle.
 With a standard life expectancy of 12 to 15 years, this affectionate, intelligent, and energetic breed is great for families, however, it is important to remember that Beagles have been bred for hunting and are governed by their nose.
 Special care must be taken to keep this breed safe as they are instinctively compelled to follow smells – no matter where those smells may lead.

 In spot #9 is the Dachshund.
 With an average life expectancy of 13 – 15 years, this clever, adorable, and loving breed can also be a handful when it comes to house training.
 Though many families have happily homed this breed, their characteristics tend to better poise them as companions in homes without children.